WTM3/Obverservational-Mathematics/BLF/Implementation/iMessageBot/README.md

 # BLF iMessage Bot

 ## Overview
-The BLF iMessage Bot is an implementation of the Boolean Logic Filter (BLF) system as an iMessage extension.
-It serves as the narrow bridge between iMessage and the AMF (AI Maturation Formula) framework.
+The BLF iMessage Bot is a thin Swift wrapper implementation that connects the Boolean Logic Filter (BLF) system to iMessage.
+It serves as the narrow bridge between iMessage and the JavaScript AMF (AI Maturation Formula) framework.

 ## Core Formula
 The implementation follows the AMF formula: